Maleval/sts-markov/README.md

 Written and tested with Python 3.6.1

 Requires the cards.json file used for community localization.
+Folder structure:

 |-json

 ||-cards.json

 |-main.py